pactus-project/PIPs/PIPs/pip-7.md

 ## Specification

-We propose adding a new field to our `hello` message called `mytime`.
-Each node, upon receiving a `hello` message, can examine the `mytime` value within the message and calculate the difference between the message's `mytime` and its own timestamp.
+We propose adding a new field to our `hello` message called `my_time`.
+Each node, upon receiving a `hello` message, can examine the `my_time` value within the message and calculate the difference between the message's `my_time` and its own timestamp.

-Full nodes must drop `hello` messages with a timestamp difference more or less than 20 seconds.
+Full nodes must reject `hello` messages with a timestamp difference more or less than 20 seconds.

 The outcome of this approach is that when a node has an incorrect timestamp configuration, other nodes will reject `hello` messages from it.
 This compels the node owner to rectify the timestamp issue, ensuring that all nodes in the network maintain consistent time settings.